SathyaBhat/sathyasays.com/content/posts/2009-11-21-how-to-make-nvidia-settings-persistent-and-retain-the-settings-in-ubuntu-9-10-karmic-koala.md

 1. Press Crtl+Alt+F1 to go to tty1.
 (Crtl+Alt+F2 takes you to tty2 and so on. available till tty6).

-2. You&#8217;ll be taken to a terminal.
+2. You'll be taken to a terminal.
 Press Crtl+Alt+F7 to return to the GUI screen.
 Now you need to kill Xserver from there.
-Type &#8216;/etc/init.d/gdm stop&#8217; (use kdm in KDE).
+Type &#8216;/etc/init.d/gdm stop' (use kdm in KDE).

-3. If you are reading this and simultaneously following, you&#8217;ll lose this screen in this step.
+3. If you are reading this and simultaneously following, you'll lose this screen in this step.
 Now, type

 > sudo Xorg -configure

 4. This gives an xorg.conf in your home directory.
 It would be named &#8220;xorg.conf.new&#8221;.

-5. Take this file to &#8220;/etc/X11&#8221; and rename it &#8216;xorg.conf&#8217;.
+5. Take this file to &#8220;/etc/X11&#8221; and rename it &#8216;xorg.conf'.

 6. Now click &#8220;Save to X configuration file&#8221; in nvidia-settings.
 Note that you need root permissions to do this.

 7. Now your settings will be saved.
 Make a copy of that file back in your home directory, if needed, and rename it to &#8220;xorg.conf.new&#8221; (replacing the original).

-8. You&#8217;re Done.
+8. You're Done.
 Try logging off and back in.

  [1]: https://ubuntuforums.org/showthread.php?t=1260518